sashadudkina5/web_calendar_SiriusFuture/README.md

 6. Mock Data: All data displayed is mock data fetched from Redux and updated through actions.

 7. Toggle between users to display different data.

+8. Protected Routes & Authentication: Manage user access with auto redirection for authenticated sessions and protected routes.

 ## Additional Notes